prijatelj/exputils/README.md

 ## Experiment Utils

-Convenient scripts and functions that are commonly used in code for running experiments.
+Convenient scripts and functions that are commonly used in code for running experiments, specifically machine learning experiments.

 The main components are: